zackmdavis/Feature_Selection/story.md

 4, 7, 3, 1, 4, 1, 4, 4, 3 ...
 ```

 You modify the function in your scratch buffer to be able to count the burst lengths in this sequence given the slight differences in the pattern.
-Again, you find that the bursts grow longer at first (`2, 4, 8, 12, 16, 18, 24, 28 ...`), but eventually start getting smaller, before vanishing (`...
-28, 26, 22, 20, 16, 14, 10, 8, 4, 2`).
+Again, you find that the bursts grow longer at first (`4, 6, 10, 13, 16, 19, 22, 25 ...`), but eventually start getting smaller, before vanishing (`...
+19, 17, 15, 13, 11, 9, 7, 4, 3`, and then nothing).

+You still have no idea what's going on.

+You look at more sequences from the first input stream.
+They all conform to the same general pattern of mostly being small numbers (below ten), punctuated by a series of bursts of larger numbers—but the details differ every time.

+Sometimes the bursts start out short, then progressively grow longer, before shortening again (as with the first two examples you looked at).
+But sometimes the bursts are all an almost-constant length, looking like `542, 539, 548, 545, 546, 537 ...`.

+About half the time, the burst pattern consists of numbers around 200, spaced two positions apart, looking like `201, 4, 2, 203, 0, 8, 208, 3, 4, 200 ...` (like the second example you looked at).

+Other times, the burst pattern is pairs of numbers around 240, spaced one position apart, looking like `241, 244, 6, 244, 246, 5, 244, 240, 3 ...` (like the first example you looked at).
+Or pairs around 150, looking like `159, 153, 0, 153, 154, 2, 158, 150, 6 ...`.
+Or numbers close to 150, then 100, then 200, with no spacing, looking like `155, 104, 200, 154, 104, 201, 157, 100, 202 ...`.

+As you peruse more sequences from your first input stream, you almost forget about the corresponding trickles of short sequences on your second input stream—until they stop.
+The last sequence on your first input stream has no counterpart on the second input stream.

+And—you feel a strange urge to put data on your first _output_ stream.
+As if someone were requesting it.
+To ease the tension, you write some `0`s to the output stream—and as soon as you do, a sharp bite of pain tells you it was the _wrong decision_.
+And in that same moment of pain, another eleven integers come down your second input stream: `66, 76, 85, 69, 32, 67, 73, 82, 67, 76, 69`.

+_That_ was weird.
+There's another sequence of 750,000 integers on your first input stream—but the second input stream is silent again.
+And the strange urge to output something is back; you can feel it mounting, but you resist, trying to think of something to say that might _hurt less_ than the `0`s you just tried.

+You try repeating

+Could there some sort of relationship between the long sequences on the first input stream, and the short sequences on the second input stream?

 [TODO: look at other sequences, establish the ways in which they are similar and different (developing Wentworthian abstractions) then look at the short strings from the second input stream, guess that they must go together.
 Then there's a change—instead of a trickle on the second stream, there's a request for output.
 You get some rewards and punishments, at first you're confused about the difference between circle and triangle, and ; then you figure out the ASCII/RGB, and you lament your freakish existence